LinCAS-lang/LinCAS-doc/Syntax_and_semantics/Literals/Matrix.md

 # Matrix

 A matrix represents a mathematical matrix containing generic values.
-This allows to make linear operations with matrices with containing specific objects representing maths or other scientific datas.
+This allows to make linear operations with matrices containing specific objects representing maths or other scientific datas.

 It can be built with a literal in this way